ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 </div>
 <br/>

-This mask fits very well and although it requires quite a bit of extra work I prefer it over the first version!
+This mask fits very well and although it requires quite a bit of extra work, I prefer it over the first version!
 It sits very comfortable and does not require printing with TPU.
 The silicone molding process does take some trial an error but the mask shown in the pictures is from the first attempt!